smart-data-models/dataModel.UrbanMobility/GtfsAgency/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `addressCountry[string]`: The country.
 For example, Spain  .
 Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
 Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
 Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)- `agencyName[string]`: Same as GTFS `agency_name`  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government.  - `entitySource[string]`: A sequence of characters giving the original source of the Entity data as a URL.
+Model: [https://schema.org/Text](https://schema.org/Text)- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government  - `entitySource[uri]`: A sequence of characters giving the original source of the Entity data as a URL.
 It shall point to the URL of the original GTFS feed used to generate this Entity  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `id[*]`: Unique identifier of the entity  - `language[string]`: Same as GTFS `agency_language`.
 See [GTFS](https://developers.google.com/transit/gtfs/reference/#agencytxt)  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page[string]`: Same as GTFS `stop_url`  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page[uri]`: Same as GTFS `stop_url`  .
 Model: [http://schema.org/URL](http://schema.org/URL)- `phone[string]`: Same as GFTS `agency_phone`  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
 For example, 03578  .
 Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)- `postalCode[string]`: The postal code.
 For example, 24004  .
 Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `streetAddress[string]`: The street address  .
-Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)- `streetNr[string]`: Number identifying a specific property on a public street.  - `timezone[string]`: Same as GTFS `agency_timezone`.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)- `streetNr[string]`: Number identifying a specific property on a public street  - `timezone[string]`: Same as GTFS `agency_timezone`.
 See [GTFS](https://developers.google.com/transit/gtfs/reference/#agencytxt)  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI Entity Type: It has to be GtfsAgency.
 Enum:'GtfsAgency'  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `agencyName`  - `id`  - `source`  - `type`  <!-- /35-RequiredProperties -->